Orzina/se_project_aroundtheus/README.md

 - Grid
 - Positioning
 - Flat BEM file structure
-- Responsive and adaptive layounts
+- Responsive and adaptive layouts

 ## Plan on improving the project